nnaumenko/metaf/bin/docs/_sources/reference.rst.txt

 			:returns: ``true`` if the stored value has only integer component, and ``false`` if the stored value does not have an integer component or has fraction component or is not reported.

+		.. cpp:function:: bool hasInteger() const

+			:returns: ``true`` if the stored value has integer component, and ``false`` if the stored value does not have an integer component or is not reported.
+Presence or absence of fraction component is ignored.

 		.. cpp:function:: bool isFraction() const

 			:returns: ``true`` if the stored value has only fraction component, and ``false`` if the stored value does not have a fraction component or has integer component or is not reported.

+		.. cpp:function:: bool hasFraction() const

+			:returns: ``true`` if the stored value has fraction component, and ``false`` if the stored value does not have a fraction component or is not reported.
+Presence or absence of integer component is ignored.

 		.. cpp:function:: bool isReported()